Graphs with few paths of prescribed length between any two vertices: Introduction

 where $\chi(H)$ is the chromatic number of $H$.
 For bipartite $H$, this gives the bound $\textrm{ex}(n, H) = o(n^2)$.
 While more precise estimates are known, a number of notoriously difficult open problems remain.

 The most intensively studied case is when $H = K_{s,t}$, the complete bipartite graph with parts of order $s$ and $t$.
 In this case, a famous result of K\H{o}v\'ari, S\'os and Tur\'an \cite{KST54} shows that $\textrm{ex}(n, K_{s,t}) = O_{s,t}(n^{2 - 1/s})$ whenever $s \leq t$.
-This bound was shown to be tight for $s = 2$ by Erd\H{o}s, R\'enyi and S\'os \cite{ERS66} and for $s = 3$ by Brown \cite{B66}.
+This bound was shown to be tight for $s = 2$ by Klein~\cite{E38} (see also~\cite{ERS66}) and for $s = 3$ by Brown \cite{B66}.
 For higher values of $s$, it is only known that the bound is tight when $t$ is sufficiently large in terms of $s$.
 This was first shown by Koll\'ar, R\'onyai and Szab\'o \cite{KRS96}, though the construction was improved slightly by Alon, R\'onyai and Szab\'o \cite{ARS99}, who showed that there are graphs with $n$ vertices and $\Omega_s(n^{2 - 1/s})$ edges containing no copy of $K_{s, t}$ with $t = (s-1)! + 1$.
 An alternative construction, with a slightly weaker bound on $t$, was also given by Blagojevi\'c, Bukh and Karasev \cite{BBK13}.

 Very recently, Bukh \cite{B14} found a simple, elegant method for showing that the K\H{o}v\'ari--S\'os--Tur\'an bound is tight for $t$ sufficiently large in terms of $s$, fusing the algebraic techniques used in all previous constructions with an application of the probabilistic method.
 In this paper, we adapt his method to make progress on an equally stubborn problem.